Medical research: Basic medical research

 Example areas in basic medical research include: cellular and molecular biology, medical genetics, immunology, neuroscience, and psychology.
 Researchers, mainly in universities or government-funded research institutes, aim to establish an understanding of the cellular, molecular and physiological mechanisms of human health and disease.

 Pre-clinical research

 Pre-clinical research covers understanding of mechanisms that may lead to clinical research with people.
 Typically, the work requires no ethical approval, is supervised by scientists rather than physicians, and is carried out in a university or company, rather than a hospital.

 Clinical research

 Clinical research is carried out with people as the experimental subjects.
 It is generally supervised by physicians and conducted by nurses in a medical setting, such as a hospital or research clinic, and requires ethical approval.

+Role of patients and the public

+Besides being participants in a clinical trial, members of the public can actively collaborate with researchers in designing and conducting medical research.
+This is known as patient and public involvement (PPI).
+Public involvement involves a working partnership between patients, caregivers, people with lived experience, and researchers to shape and influence what is researcher and how.
+PPI can improve the quality of research and make it more relevant and accessible.
+People with current or past experience of illness can provide a different perspective than professionals and complement their knowledge.
+Through their personal knowledge they can identify research topics that are relevant and important to those living with an illness or using a service.
+They can also help to make the research more grounded in the needs of the specific communities they are part of.
+Public contributors can also ensure that the research is presented in plain language that is clear to the wider society and the specific groups it is most relevant for.